 - Removing body hair where odor is present.
 Hair can magnify odor.

 - Using a deodorant or combination deodorant/antiperspirant.
-Educate re. different between a deodorant and an antiperspirant.
+Educate re. difference between a deodorant and an antiperspirant.

 - Adjusting diet and/or medications.
 Examples: limiting curry, garlic, onions, and alcohol, looking at medications being taken (penicillin is an example of a med linked to body odor.)